 One of the tough realisations is that the children available for adoption are not nice healthy babies, but older children who have been removed from their birth families by the courts due to maltreatment or neglect.
 This is something you need to understand and fully accept if you are to progress successfully and get satisfaction from adoptive parenting.
 Your expectations must change.

 Understanding the legacy of childhood trauma will allow you make robust decisions for yourself and for the children you consider.
-Facing hard truths at this stage will help future proof you and your children.
+For any prospective adopter, facing hard truths at this stage will help future proof you and your children.

 If you are considering a sibling group, please watch this video.
 The dynamics and bonding (healthy or traumatic) of a previously maltreated sibling group is complex.
 You need to learn how to see beyond the presenting behaviour.